-13.4 EXCEPTIONS
+13.4 EXCEPTIONS (Board proposal)

 Upon request of the president, the Board may approve exceptions to the minimum rank qualifications in accordance with § 12A.1 or to the length of service eligibility criteria state in § 13.2.
-When time and circumstances reasonably permit, requests for exceptions to the minimum rank qualifications shall be reviewed under the procedures set out in § 12A.3.
+When time and circumstances reasonably permit, requests for exceptions to the minimum rank qualifications will shall be reviewed under the procedures set out in § 12A.3.

 These changes allow institutions discretion to establish local calendars for the tenure review process; they update internal references; and they correct grammatical lapses.
 These changes permit institutions to establish local P&T timelines; provided that faculty unit members receive notification of the institutional decision on April 1.
 Thereafter, the negotiated deadlines, which broadly coordinate opportunities for review with the usual and customary Board meeting dates will apply.
 The provisions of § 13.3 that establish a pre-grievance informal reconsideration process have been removed in order to avoid unnecessary multiplication of procedures.
 The grievance procedure itself provides opportunities for the informal resolution of meritorious grievances.
 The date upon which reasons for denial of promotion have been provided becomes the reference date for purposes of determining timeliness of the action and for purposes of grievance appeals.
+The changes in § 13.3 also confirm that tenure applications submitted by librarians with grandfathered professorial rank or with split ranks will be evaluated under professorial performance standards.

-15.1 PREAMBLE
+15.1 PREAMBLE (Board proposal)